jek-bao-choo/aws-eks-splunk-o11y-workshop/README.md

 # ***Hooray!***
 You have achieved a great deal.
 These are what you have achieved:
-- Sign in to AWS EKS
+- Signed in to AWS EKS
-- Set up the workshop resources
+- Downloaded the workshop resources
-- Sign in Splunk Observability
+- Signed in to Splunk Observability

 ## Next steps
 Take a break; you earned it!